Execute code in parallel on workers of parallel pool

 is no pool available.

-uses a minimum
+spmd(m,n), statements, end uses a minimum

-and a maximum of n
+of m and a maximum of n workers

-.
+to evaluate statements.
 If there are not enough

-workers available, an error is thrown. m
+workers available, an error is thrown. m can be

 zero, which allows the block to run locally if no workers are available.

-For more information about spmd
+For more information about spmd and Composite

 objects, see Distribute Arrays and Run SPMD.

-Use parfevalOnAll
+Use parfevalOnAll instead

-of parfor
+of parfor or spmd if you

-want to use clear
+want to use clear.

 This preserves workspace transparency.
 See Ensure Transparency in parfor-Loops.